For a complete set of Before-and-After photos from around the park's perimeter,

 see my Canal Park Expanded Photo Archive.

-May 26, 2013 - The park's southern block, home to the Park Tavern restaurant and a water feature in the warm months....
+May 26, 2013 - The park's southern block, home to what was then the Park Tavern restaurant and a water feature in the warm months....

 Nighttime skating.
 For more images of the park at night in winter, see this gallery